apache/tvm/.github/ISSUE_TEMPLATE/feature-tracking.md

 ---
 name: "\U0001F527 Feature Tracking"
 about: List clear, small actionable items so we can track the progress of the change.
-Find the list of label tags [here](https://github.com/apache/tvm/wiki/Issue-Triage-Labels).
+Find the list of label tags at https://tinyurl.com/5fnd5rkn.
 title: "[Tracking Issue] "
 labels: "needs-triage, type:rfc-tracking"
 ---